DavidGugea/Python-Testing-With-pytest/README.md

 5. runs your tests.

 After all environments are tested, tox reports a summary of how they all did.
 This makes a lot more sense when you see it in action, so let’s look at how to set up the Cards project to use tox

+# 12. Testing Scripts and Applications

+## Introduction

+The sample Cards application is an installable Python package that is installed with pip install.
+Once it is installed, the test code can simply import cards to access the application’s capabilities, and test away.
+However, not all Python code is installable with pip, but still needs to be tested.

+In this chapter, we’ll look at techniques for testing scripts and applications that cannot be installed with pip.
+To be clear on terms, the following definitions apply in this chapter:

+* A script is a single file containing Python code that is intended to be run directly from Python, such as python my_script.py.

+* An importable script is a script in which no code is executed when it is imported.
+Code is executed only when it is run directly.

+* An application refers to a package or script that has external dependencies defined in a requirements.txt file.
+The Cards project is also an application, but it is installed with pip.
+External dependencies for Cards are defined in its pyproject.toml file and pulled in during pip install.
+In this chapter, we’ll specifically look at applications that cannot or choose to not use pip